Add a Map Search Widget (aka: Give Your Website GPS Superpowers)

 The Map Search widget allows you to add an interactive map search tool to any page of your website.
 Functioning just like your IDX Broker Map Search page, the Map Search widget includes pins of listing locations and filters to change search criteria while offering portability as a widget.
 You can keep it small and add it to a sidebar or make it large enough to fill your entire homepage.
-To create a Map Search widget, select Design, Widgets, and Legacy.
-From here, click Create New in the upper-right corner.

 Step 1